Your story structure does matter.

 In this case, Frodo is betrayed by Gollum and nearly killed by Shelob, saved only by the friendship with Samwise.

-The consequences of Seizing the Talisman are usually a downward turn, comparable with Pinch 2 from the 3 Act structure.
+The consequences of Seizing the Talisman are usually a downward turn, comparable with Pinch 2 from the three act structure.

 Resurrection often involves a person, or entity returning after being thought dead.